aishstha/100-days-of-code/log.md

 ##### Starting the challenge 🚀

 #### **Today's Progress**:
 1. **[Help on Stack Overflow](https://es.stackoverflow.com/questions/385221/agrupar-array-multidimensional-en-java)** (1h 20min):<br>I helped a Stack Overflow colleague sorting an ArrayList of Objects by Dates.
-It was difficult at first, but with a little research I managed to do it.(1:30h...
+It was difficult at first, but with a little research I managed to do it.

+2. **[Start The Complete JavaScript Course by Jonas Schmedtmann on Udemy](https://github.com/pablohs1986/javaScriptCompleteCourse2020_Schmedtmann)** (1h 02min):<br>I started this amazing course to improve my JavaScript (I know the really basics).
+In today's lesson, we have gone over the basics.

 #### **What I learned**:
 * Use of Java Comparator.
 * Convert Java String to Date.
+* Review of JavaScript basics.

 #### **Total time**:
-1h 20min
+2h 22min.
 ___
 <!---**Link to work:** [Calculator App](http://www.example.com)